-- all staff (including supply staff, and teacher trainees on salaried routes) who work at the school: in colleges, this means those providing education to children; and - The information that must be recorded in respect of staff members (including teacher trainees on salaried route) is whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained: - an identity check / a barred list check / an enhanced DBS check/certificate / a prohibition from teaching check. - further checks on people who have lived or worked outside the UK; this would include recording checks for those EEA teacher sanctions and restrictions - a check of professional qualifications; and a check to establish the person's right to work in the United Kingdom.
+- all staff (including supply staff and teacher trainees on salaried routes) who work at the school.
+In colleges, this means those providing education to children. - The information that must be recorded in respect of staff members (including teacher trainees on salaried route) is whether the following checks have been carried out or certificates obtained and the date on which each check was completed/certificate obtained. - an identity check / a barred list check / an enhanced DBS check / certificate / a prohibition from teaching check. - further checks on people who have lived or worked outside the UK overseas checks/right to work. - a check of professional qualifications and a check to establish the person's right to work in the United Kingdom.

-For supply staff, schools should also include whether written confirmation that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, whether any enhanced DBS check certificate has been provided in respect of the member of supply staff, and the date that confirmation was received.
+For supply staff, schools should also include whether written confirmation that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, whether any enhanced DBS check certificate has been provided in respect of the member of supply staff and the date that confirmation was received.